 The CPPE offers a four day Return to practice residential course (two blocks of two days) for pharmacists who are looking to return to practice.
 There is a charge for this course, however it does receive a subsidy from the Department of Health.
 For further information, see the CPPE website.

 The CPPE Returning to the register-building a portfolio course addresses the GPhC requirement for all returning pharmacists to submit a portfolio of evidence that demonstrates their current professional competence.
 The CPPE runs four courses each year, two face-to-face workshops (two evenings per workshop) and two on-line workshops (two evenings per workshop).
 This course is free to returners in England and Wales.
 For further information, see the CPPE website.

 The CPPE now offers a coaching service.
 If you have a specific work-related goal, for example returning to practice, the CPPE can help you to achieve this within a supportive framework.
 For further information, see the CPPE website.

 Centre for Pharmacy Postgraduate Education

-Information on return to practice courses: https://www.cppe.ac.uk/programmes/rtp-pfp-booking
+Information on booking a return to practice course: https://www.cppe.ac.uk/programmes/rtp-pfp-booking

 NHS Education for Scotland (NES) courses